MitchPierias/jumbo/README.md

 ## Notes

 #### Infinite Scrolling
 Implemented an infinite scroll view for the main movie list to fetch new movies when the user reaches the end of the page.
-Experience could be improved by triggering a query at a certain scroll percentage and performance further optimized by only rendering chunks, throwing away 'out of visible range' items.
+The experience could be improved by triggering a query at a certain scroll percentage, rather than page end.
+Performance could be further optimized by only rendering chunks, and 'unmounting' away 'out of visible range' items.

 #### Caching
-Chose React hooks "useReducer" over Redux
 Implemented simple page history cache to prevent repeat API calls for the infinite scroll movie list.
+Chose React hooks `useReducer` over Redux to manage the store, only because it was simpler easier to integrate in a hook based component. `useReducer` shares mostly the same concepts as Redux, so it was simple to skip the `createStore()` process and use the Redux actions and resolvers directly with `useReducer`.

 #### Search Optimization
 Added delayed search to limit the number of requests as a user types their query.